MarineSciCamp_03-1024x500

 He has actively participated in more than 20 national and international research projects, he is the author of more than 55 scientific articles in journals with a high impact index, books, book chapters and popular science magazines, as well as institutional technical advice.
 He has considerable experience in the design and execution of oceanographic campaigns, accumulating more than 1,200 days at sea in various research vessels.
 He is a member of the working commission of experts on Climate Change of the Spanish Institute of Oceanography and the Community of Murcia and since 2014, he has been an Advisor to the National Council for Maritime Safety of the Government of Spain on submarine volcanological risk.

-He is currently Principal Investigator of the VULCANA project (www.vulcana.eu) for the study of physical-chemical-biological and geological properties in submarine volcanoes of the Canary Islands.
+He is currently the Principal Investigator of the VULCANA project (www.vulcana.eu) for the study of physical-chemical-biological and geological properties in submarine volcanoes of the Canary Islands.

 Jesús he is currently holds a permanent position as Senior Scientist at the Spanish Institute of Oceanography (IEO) in Santa Cruz de Tenerife (Canary Islands, Spain).
 He graduated in Biological Sciences at the University of the Basque Country where he received the Honorary Collaborator award.
 After his graduation he moved to the University of Vienna (Austria) and later to the Royal Netherlands Institute for Sea Research (The Netherlands), where he obtained his PhD degree at the University of Groningen with the mention “Cum Laude” (top 5%) in 2005.
-After a postdoctoral period, he held a Ramón y Cajal research position between 2008 and 2014 at the Mediterranean Institute for Advance
+After a postdoctoral period, he held a Ramón y Cajal research position between 2008 and 2014 at the Mediterranean Institute for Advance Studies (IMEDEA, CSIC).
+Between 2015 and 2017, he worked at the Red Sea Research Center of the King Abdullah University of Science and Technology (KAUST, Saudi Arabia) as a Research Scientist (R5).
+He has published over 50 scientific papers in peer-reviewed journals including some of the top-tier journals like Science, Nature and PNAS.
+His scientific interests focus in marine microbial ecology and the role of microbes in the functioning of the biosphere and the regulation of climate processes.
+Currently leading project POSEIDON, he aims to shed some light on the mechanisms that allow the long-term storage of dissolved organic carbon in the deep ocean.

-Born in Albolote (Granada) in December 1962, he graduated in Geological Sciences (Dynamic and Structural Geology specialty) in 1985 at the Universidad Complutense (Madrid) and received a doctorate from the same university in 2001, with a thesis entitled “Structure of the Northern Margin of the Alboran Sea”.
+Born in Albolote (Granada) in December 1962, he graduated in Geological Sciences (Dynamic and Structural Geology speciality) in 1985 at the Universidad Complutense (Madrid) and received a doctorate from the same university in 2001, with a thesis entitled “Structure of the Northern Margin of the Alboran Sea”.
 In 1986 he joined the Marine Geology Service of the Geological and Mining Institute of Spain (IGME), first as a postgraduate fellow and later as a Contract Researcher.

 Between 1993 and 2007 he was a professor at the University of Cádiz (Associate Professor since 2004 at the Internal Geodynamics area) where he taught Marine Geology and Tectonics.
 Since October 2007 is Tenured Scientist at the Spanish Institute of Oceanography (Centro Oceanographic of Malaga), forming part of the Marine Geosciences Group (GEMAR).
-Their lines of research focus on the study of active geological processes in continental margins and ocean basins: geomorphology and active tectonics, emissions of fluids from the subsurface, mass flow processes and tsunami generating mechanisms, developing this work in various areas of the continental margins of Iberia, of the Canary Islands and Antarctica.
+Their lines of research focus on the study of active geological processes in continental margins and ocean basins: geomorphology and active tectonics, emissions of fluids from the subsurface, mass flow processes and tsunami-generating mechanisms, developing this work in various areas of the continental margins of Iberia, of the Canary Islands and Antarctica.
 He has participated in more than 25 national projects, 2 of them as coordinator and principal investigator: MONTERA (Seamounts of the Margins Southern Iberia: Alborán Sea and Gulf of Cádiz) and SUBVENT (Emissions of fluids in the Continental Margins of the Canary Islands and the Gulf of Cadiz), various projects of the ESF, including one from the EUROFLEET programme.
 Participant in a research group Junta de Andalucía (RMN-0328, of which he was coordinator between 2006 and 2007), of a Group of Research of the Generalitat de Catalunya (2009SGR1071), of 5 UNESCO groups (IGCP and SCAR-IPY), and 2 from INQUA.
 Since 1986 he has participated in 50 scientific campaigns of a national and international, several of them as chief scientist.
 He has been the author of numerous scientific papers published in journals and books, 33 of them within the SCI ranking, has participated in more than 250 contributions to national and international conferences, and has been guest editor of 4 special volumes of national and international magazines.

 Her research interests are digital communication, linguistic and cultural evolution, experimental methods and data analysis.
 Before going into academia, Hannah worked in science communication professionally.
 She worked full time co-ordinating the STEM Ambassador programme and the Nuffield Research Placements in the North East of England.
 Since then, she has facilitated science communication training with many organisations including the British Council, the UK Environment Agency and “I’m a scientist, get me out of here!”

-COST of the Training Programme
+Cost of the Training Programme

-MarineSciCamp costs £1,250 for four weeks.
+MarineSciCamp costs £950 for four weeks.

 What is included in your programme fee?

-The scientists you will be training with are industry-recognised experts, and you will be learning directly from them.
+• The scientists you will be training with are industry-recognised experts, and you will be learning directly from them.

-You will receive feedback and guidance about your training.
+• You will receive feedback and guidance about your training.
 This is an opportunity for you to develop a range of skills that are directly transferable to the workplace and will strengthen your CV.

-You will also receive intensive science communication training to ensure you can present yourself and your work effectively in future from professional lecturers.
+• You will also receive intensive science communication training from professional lecturers to ensure you can present yourself and your work effectively in the future, help with your general confidence when speaking about your work and with future job applications, funding applications or gaining support for your research.

-We organise any required permits to enable you to participate in our fieldwork as well as any medical certificates you may need to be able to work in certain industrial installations where applicable.
+• We organise any required permits to enable you to participate in our fieldwork as well as any medical certificates you may need to be able to work in certain industrial installations where applicable.
 We endeavour to ensure you always have access to WIFI and a shared kitchen (except onboard).

-Your fee also covers our excursion programme, to ensure you learn about and enjoy the particular nature of the environment you are working in from our associated local experts.
+• Your fee also covers our excursion programme, to ensure you learn about and enjoy the particular nature of the environment you are working in from our associated local experts.
 All associated costs (including extra insurance where required, or government permits) are included in your fee.

-Part of your fee covers GeoTenerife running costs in the UK and Tenerife (to ensure a successful programme we have a permanent, fully-owned subsidiary in Tenerife), our ABTA membership (the UK travel trade association for tour operators and travel agents which protects your payment so your booking is secure) and comprehensive work and liability insurance cover.
+• Part of your fee covers GeoTenerife running costs in the UK and Tenerife (to ensure a successful programme we have a permanent, fully-owned subsidiary in Tenerife), our ABTA membership (the UK travel trade association for tour operators and travel agents which protects your payment so your booking is secure) and comprehensive work and liability insurance cover.
+A further percentage of your fee supports our Scholarship programme to enable wider access to our training programmes.

 Some of our participants each year are part or fully-funded by their home university to participate in our programme, so it is worth asking your tutor if funds are available for this purpose.